miekg/skydns2/README.md

 # SkyDNS [![Build Status](https://travis-ci.org/skynetservices/skydns.png)](https://travis-ci.org/skynetservices/skydns2)
 *Version 2.0.0*

-SkyDNS2 is a distributed service for announcement and discovery of services built on top of [etcd](https://github.com/coreos/etcd).
+SkyDNS is a distributed service for announcement and discovery of services built on top of [etcd](https://github.com/coreos/etcd).
 It utilizes DNS queries to discover available services.
 This is done by leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.